 For the past eight years, God’s man to head the United States was Barak H. Obama, whether you voted for him or not.
 He was God’s man.
 How do I know he was God’s man?
 Because he was elected to be President and Daniel 2 tells us it is God who “removes kings and sets up kings.”
-Yes, I know we have a President, not a king, but the principal is the same.
+Yes, I know we have a President, not a king, but the principle is the same.
 God establishes the executive leadership of nations regardless of the human mechanism that brings him to power.
 This is true whether we like the “king” or not.

 Presently we have a lot of noisy protestors and rioters in the streets of many U.S. cities.
 Those who are rioting are not acknowledging the sovereignty of God.
 They are putting forth a call for anarchy.
 Scripture instructs us to submit to our governing authorities.
 The Bible is anti-anarchy.

 So, if a Christian is really unhappy about the outcome of the Presidential election, what is he/she to do?
 Can’t we protest and riot?
 Well, no. Can we ever oppose the government?
 Yes.
-Without going into all of the Scriptural grounds for this statement, civil disobedience for a Christian can be rightly implemented when the state forbids us to do something the Lord commands or commands us to do something he forbids, then and only then, are believers called upon to not submit to the decrees of the authorities.
+Without going into all of the Scriptural grounds for this statement, civil disobedience for a Christian can be rightly implemented when the state forbids us to do something the Lord commands or the state commands us to do something he forbids, then and only then, are believers called upon to not submit to the decrees of the authorities.
 Until then, we are called on to be subject to the governing authorities.

 Our instructions are to pray and to live quiet a peaceable lives.
 We are to share the gospel with our friends and families.
 We are to love one another.
 All of this under the sovereign hand of God and look to him to bring about another Great Awakening, if he will.
 Then the people of the United States will elect by default a more godly government.
 Until then, we continue to look to our sovereign God as our joy and delight.